 How do you make caramel sauce?
-You just cook white sugar at a very high heat.
+It couldn't be easier.
+You just cook white sugar at high heat.
+Let's take a look.
+And stick around for top-rated recipes that call for caramel sauce.

 Dry Sugar Cooking Method